The Georgia Tech RCR Compliance Policy requires re-training in the following circumstances:

 Change of Career Stage

-Any applicable student who received RCR training during one career stage at Georgia Tech (for example, as an undergraduate) and is required to complete RCR training after changing to a different career stage at the Institute (for example, by becoming a master’s student) must at a minimum complete any additional RCR training requirements associated with the latter career stage.
-A postdoctoral researcher in this circumstance who received RCR training as a doctoral student at Georgia Tech must complete at least 1 additional “in-person” training hour.
+Any applicable student who received RCR training during one career stage at Tech (for example, as an undergraduate) and is required to complete RCR training after changing to a different career stage at the Institute (for example, by becoming a master’s student) must at a minimum complete any additional RCR training requirements associated with the latter career stage.
+A postdoctoral scholar in this circumstance who received RCR training as a doctoral student at Tech must complete at least one additional in-person training hour.

 According to the NIH, “Reflection on responsible conduct of research should recur throughout a scientist’s career: at the undergraduate, post-baccalaureate, predoctoral, postdoctoral, and faculty levels ...
 Instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years.”
 The PIs of covered NIH projects are required to develop an RCR training plan that addresses the re-training issue and ensure that their trainees adhere to that training plan.